Swarm-Systems-Lab/Distributed_localization_DWM1001/README.md

 ### Consensus protocols

+Many consensus algorithms such as **averaging** between devices require frequent information exchange, our platform provides an implementation opportunity to test and run these algorithms.

 ![centroid](docs/assets/centroid1.gif)

 _Centroid estimation consensus algorithm, EXECUTED ON SIMULATION [Source](https://github.com/jesusBV20/source_seeking_distr/tree/master)_

-Consensus algorithms, such as this centroid estimation, can be implemented on real hardware using the communication API and creating an application which implements the algorithm's calculations and information exchange between devices.
+This centroid estimation, can be implemented on real hardware using the communication API and creating an application which implements the algorithm's calculations and information exchange between devices.

 ## Anything you can think of